Breakthrough-Energy/docs/source/dev/idea_list.md

 **Mentor:**

 ### Project 4. - Visualization
-Visualization of the power systems output data is essential for users to intepret the simulations results.
+Visualization of the power systems output data is essential for users to interpret the simulations results.
 Our current plotting functions are base on matplotlib and bokeh.

 **Requirements:**